Only in Niagara, Canada

 Step Inside One of North America’s Largest Glass-enclosed Butterfly Conservatories

 Niagara Parks’ Butterfly Conservatory is another exceptional experience that’s hard to find anywhere else on the continent.
-No matter what spring weather is happening outside, inside this tropical oasis, you’ll find over 2,000 vibrantly coloured butterflies fluttering freely about.
+No matter what the weather is doing outside, inside this tropical oasis, you’ll find over 2,000 vibrantly coloured butterflies fluttering freely about.

 True North Niagara Experience #7: